 Best Gmail Organization Hacks

-Does it sometimes feel that the Gmail notification badge on your phone never goes away?
-If so, you need to familiarize yourself with essential tips on how to organize your Gmail.
-Since its launch in 2004, Gmail has seen countless feature updates, and the free email service developed by Google now has a whole host of excellent email management features many of its users don't even know about.
+Since its launch in 2004, Gmail has seen countless feature updates, and the free email service developed by Google now has a whole host of excellent Gmail inbox management features many of its users don't even know about.

 1. Declutter Your Inbox

 So, here's the deal: before you can get your inbox all nice and organized, it's super important to declutter it.
+Think of it like tidying up your room before rearranging the furniture - it makes everything much easier!

 Start by clearing out all those unnecessary emails that have been hanging around for way too long.
-Clean Email will automatically group your messages so you can:

 - Delete what you don't need.